nsrau/azure-docs.it-it/articles/storage/vs-storage-cloud-services-getting-started-queues.md

 ## Eliminare una coda

-Per eliminare una coda e tutti i messaggi che contiene, chiamare il metodo **Delete** sull'oggetto coda.
+Per eliminare una coda e tutti i messaggi che contiene, chiamare il metodo **Elimina** sull'oggetto coda.

     // Get a reference to a CloudQueue object with the variable name 'messageQueue'
     // as described in the "Access queues in code" section.